P-A-R-U-S/Go-Graphs-Traversal-Console-Visualization/README.md

 | exitRow       | *int*         | end row                                               |
 | exitCol       | *int*         | end column                                            |

 All you actually need to do, just pass all parameters above to display snapshot of current state.
+The code below are just example of usage this function to visualize BFS Shortest path algorithm.

 Enjoy !!!

 ```Go